Nicole Andrea Porcaro

 Elisabeth (Liz) Bragale is No Anxiety Prep's Business Development Associate and Administrative Assistant.
-She is in her third year at McGill University, thanks to No Anxiety Prep, studying English Literature and Sociology.
+She is in her final year at McGill University, thanks to No Anxiety Prep, studying English Literature and Sociology.
 When not studying, Liz holds numerous managing and producing roles for theatre companies on campus and in the D.C. area.
 Most notably, she is on the Board of Directors for the Wildwood Summer Theatre company and is their current Director of Development.